Gothic II: Critical reviews

-While Gothic II received very high reviews in the German press, it did not fare as well in North America, where the game received "generally favorable reviews" according to the review aggregation website Metacritic.

-One of the reasons for the overall worse reviews were the graphics.
-The translation of the script and the voice acting in the English version were also criticized, and were felt by critics to be out of place and poorer than in the German version.
+Gothic II received very high reviews in the German press.
+Like its predecessor Gothic II was praised for its story, quests, game-world, music and sound and believable NPC-behavior.
+Reviewers also credited the game for its improved combat controls compared to its predecessor.
+Gothic II was criticized for its graphics and performance issues (Clipping errors and crashes).
+The game did not fare as well in North America, where the game received "generally favorable reviews" according to the review aggregation website Metacritic.
+The translation of the script and the voice acting in the English version were criticized, and were felt by critics to be out of place and poorer than in the German version.
 Much of the voice acting criticism falls upon the change in the voice for the character Diego.

-Douglas L. Erickson of Computer Games Magazine called Gothic II "a role-playing experience in the truest sense."
-He summarized, "Rarely inconsistent, often frustrating, and always flexible, the world of Gothic II is, for lack of a more appropriate term, the most believable virtual place you can visit."

 Gothic II won PC Gamer US's 2003 "Best Roleplaying Game" award.
 The editors called it "a return to the roots of classic fantasy roleplaying on the PC" and noted its "beautifully detailed nonlinear 3D world".
 It was also nominated for RPG Vault's "RPG of the Year", "Outstanding Achievement in Music" and "Outstanding Achievement in Sound" awards, all of which went to Star Wars: Knights of the Old Republic.

+Mods

+In 2021, the game received a stand-alone mod, The Chronicles of Myrtana, developed by the Polish team and released independently on Steam with permission from the Gothic II creators.
+The mod received over 100,000 downloads within few days of its release and won two awards from Mod DB, including its "Mod of the Year" award.

+Influence

+According to CD Projekt, which localized and published the game in Poland, the first two Gothic games were a major source of inspiration in the development of The Witcher role playing series.